MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 ## Step 1: Installing and auto deploying the Viva Sales Outlook Add-in

 Viva Sales requires a tenant administrator to install the integrated app from the [Microsoft 365 admin center](https://admin.microsoft.com/).
-See the FAQ section for tips on finding your tenant administrator.
+See [FAQ](#how-do-i-find-my-tenant-admin) for tips on finding your tenant administrator.

 Follow the steps in the [Install Viva Sales as an integrated app.](install-viva-sales-as-an-integrated-app.md) topic to install and automatically deploy the Viva Sales Outlook add-in.